elineri/Kurs5_TimeReportingSystem/README.md

 # TimeReportingSystem

 ## INTRODUCTION
 This is a school project to create a backend for a time reporting system.
-A database has been created with Entity Framework and a repository pattern has been used.
-REST API

 ## TABLE OF CONTENTS
 * [USING THE PROGRAM](#USING-THE-PROGRAM)